Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ### Slot swap

 Once you're done testing and validating, you can perform a [slot swap](https://learn.microsoft.com/azure/app-service/deploy-staging-slots#swap-two-slots) from your staging site to your production site.
+You'll need to do this for both instances of you app.
 During a slot swap, the App Service platform [ensures the target slot doesn't experience downtime](https://learn.microsoft.com/azure/app-service/deploy-staging-slots#swap-operation-steps).

 To perform the swap: